YJPL/YJPL/README.md

 ### Hi there 👋

 # What I'm working on
-I am an [illustrator/designer](https://alternatyves.com) and [story artist](https://film-storyboards.com), interested in developing and sharing [templates](https://templates.supply) and Jekyll themes.
+As an [illustrator/designer](https://alternatyves.com) and [story artist](https://film-storyboards.com), it is useful to be able to build online portfolios.
+What I use is shared here.
+I mostly develop [Jekyll themes][Jekyll themes] and [templates](https://templates.supply).

-So far, I have written portfolio and (web) comics themes for Jekyll and WordPress, a coming soon template for Jekyll, and a simple e-commerce theme for Jekyll with Gumroad integration.
+So far, I have written portfolio and (web) comics themes for Jekyll and WordPress, a `coming soon` template for Jekyll, and a simple e-commerce theme for Jekyll with Gumroad integration.

+## Jekyll Themes

 ### Supply, an e-commerce theme for Jekyll + Gumroad
 Supply is a simple e-commerce theme for Jekyll + [Gumroad](https://gumroad.com)